ddos-clearing-house/pilot_IT/README.md

 **DDoS Clearing House Pilot Italy**

 **misp_exporter.py** :
 converts a fingerprint json file to a MISP event and publish it on a MISP instance.
-It also downloads in a file in the local directory the snort rules created from the MISP event.
-The MISP instance URL and automation key can be filled in in pymisp or as a cmd line argument or directly in the misp_exporter.py file.
+It also downloads in the local directory a file containig the snort rules created from the MISP event.
+The MISP instance URL and automation key can be filled in directly in pymisp or as a cmd line argument or in the misp_exporter.py file.

 **Usage** :